chitika/cberl/README.md

 Quick Start
 ---------
 You must have libcouchbase installed.
-For more information how to visit: http://www.couchbase.com/develop/c/next
+For more information how to visit: http://www.couchbase.com/develop/c/next.
+You can then normally compile or include it in your project.
     ./rebar compile
     erl -pa ebin deps/jiffy/ebin